 An external hard drive is just like storing photos on your computer, but the hard drive is located in an external housing instead of inside your computer.
 It’s essentially a really big memory stick or card.
 You can either copy files onto a hard drive yourself or set your computer to automatically backup to a connected drive.

-Unfortunately, the negative is that they occasionally fail.
+Unfortunately, the drawback is that they occasionally fail.
 Just be as careful as you can not to drop or bump your hard drive, and package it carefully if you travel with it.

 These are hard drives I recommend.
 You’ll need different sizes depending on how many pictures/videos you want to store (videos are huge!).
 The ones that say “portable” or “slim” are often a good option if you’re limited on shelf space.